eventmachine/eventmachine/docs/GettingStarted.md

 It works!
 Congratulations, you now can tell your Node.js-loving friends that you "have done some event-driven programming, too".
 Oh, and to stop Telnet, hit Control + Shift + ] and then Control + C.

-Lets walk this example line by line and see what's going on.
+Let's walk this example line by line and see what's going on.
 These lines

     require 'rubygems' # or use Bundler.setup
     require 'eventmachine'